johannesvollmer/exrs/README.md

 ### Current Status

-Because rs-exr is currently a draft, it can only just load some very specific exr images.
+Because rs-exr is currently a draft, it can only load some very specific exr images.
 Highly experimental!

 __Currently supported EXR features:__